lanl-aea/waves/eabm/docs/nominal.rst

 with a nominal displacement of 0.1mm, which can be parameterized in the workflow.

 A continuum plain strain (CPE4) element type is used for the single element model.
-The nominal mesh is 1 element for the square geometry, but this can be parameterized in :meth:`eabm_package.abaqus.single_element_mesh`.
+The nominal mesh is 1 element for the square geometry, but this can be parameterized by the journal file :mod:`eabm_package.abaqus.single_element_mesh`.
 More about Abaqus continuum elements can be found in the Abaqus documentation section titled "Solid Continuum Elements" :cite:`ABAQUS`.

 A mock material definition was developed using the following parameters in the mmNsK unit system: